AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 **Status and Building**

-- Currently most (162 out of 163) framelib objects get built to a single library files
+- All (163 out of 163) framelib objects get built to a single library files
-- The fl.frompd~ currently need to be added.
 - Realtime operation is supported, but non-realtime support is incomplete
 - There are some key issues to note below